 At FRA we record all complaints received into our Service Request (SR) system in relation to the potholes.
 These complaints are directed to the responsible officer, and progress to resolve them is tracked within the SR system.
-A comparison shows that SR outstanding has significantly declined by 50.4%.
-Around 66% of the complaints received through SR system relates to either Road Defect Streetlights issues.
+A monthly comparison shows that SR outstanding has significantly declined by 33%.
+Overall reduction is due to on-going weekly monitoring and follow ups of SR closure progress with the Delivery Programme Managers.
+Around 49% of the complaints received through SR system relates to either Road Defect or Streetlights issues.

 Furthermore, trend for resolving Streetlight issues is declining monthly.

 Due to the overall condition of the existing road network being poor, there has always been a 'backlog' of pothole repair work, particularly in smaller, low traffic volume roads.
-After periods of rain, especially after many TC depressions prior to 2019/2020 financial year, we see new potholes across the network, but our priority has been to address the arterial roads and other high traffic roads before moving into side streets etc. The complains received in relation to the potholes thus increases year by year and so does the pothole repair cost.
+After periods of rain, especially after many TC depressions prior to 2020/2021 financial year, we see new potholes across the network, but our priority has been to address the arterial roads and other high traffic roads before moving into side streets etc. The complains received in relation to the potholes thus increases year by year and so does the pothole repair cost.

-Figure 8: Complaints received through FRA SR System and status of these complaints
+Figure 9: Complaints received through FRA SR System and status of these complaints